 Joseph Stone Capital acts as a fund manager and maintains assets liability by taking into account the loans offered to various businesses and the maturity schedules of the deposits collected from investors.
 It is necessary to prevent fund mismatch because the funds’ receipt is dynamic and continuous.
 The nation’s economy depends on the banking industry’s financial health.
 Fund management refers to any system that maintains an entity’s value.
 It applies to intangible assets and tangible assets.
 It is also called IM (investment management).

-A fund management professional manages various types of investments that include hedge funds, pension funds, mutual funds, equity funds, and Trust funds.
+A fund management professional manages various types of investments including hedge funds, pension funds, mutual funds, equity funds, and Trust funds.
 Fund managers are classified into corporate fund managers, business fund managers, or personal fund managers based on the fund being managed by the client.

 Several funds are managed by an individual fund manager whereas a small chunk of funds is managed by a personal fund manager.
 Managing an investment fund (IMF) needs a thorough knowledge of continuous management, AA (asset allocation), maintaining/ creating a portfolio, and analyzing/ understanding financial statements.
 Joseph Stone Capital will assist the fund managers to invest wisely and improve returns for the investors.